kunal60/HibernateInterviewDemo/src/main/java/com/info/InterviewQuestions1/readme.txt

-This package focuses on Dirty Checking in Hibernate
+Q1) ->This package focuses on Dirty Checking in Hibernate ->Classes Used : Main.java and Student_Info.java

 In Main.java